koloved/Border-Occlusion/README.md

     Customizable: Configure to use middle mouse button instead of right mouse button

-Installation

-    Download the addon ZIP file

-    In Blender, go to Edit > Preferences > Add-ons

-    Click "Install..." and select the downloaded ZIP file

-    Enable the addon by checking the box next to its name

 Configuration

 After installation, you'll need to configure the right mouse button (RMB) settings: